pughlab/crescent/doc/Runs_Seurat_v3.md

 Outfiles
 ================
 A table with the cell-clusters, a table with differentially expressed genes on each cell-cluster, plots provided as
-\*pdf files from the t-SNE, violin plots, clustering etc. See 'Outputs Description' below for details.
+\*pdf files from the t-SNE and UMAP, violin plots, clustering etc. See 'Outputs Description' below for details.

 General workflow
 ================